RedisAI/RedisAI/docs/commands.md

     As both `BLOB` and `VALUES` are optional arguments, it is possible to use the `AI.TENSORSET` to create an uninitialized tensor.

 !!! important "Using `BLOB` is preferable to `VALUES`"
     While it is possible to set the tensor using binary data or numerical values, it is recommended that you use the `BLOB` option.
-It requires less resources and performs better compared to specifying the values discretely.
+It requires fewer resources and performs better compared to specifying the values discretely.

 ## AI.TENSORGET
 The **`AI.TENSORGET`** command returns a tensor stored as key's value.